tjdwill/VA_Benefits_Calc/README.md

 # VA Benefits Calculator
-VA Benefits Calculator is a command-line program that allows the user to determine the extent of their VA coverage or experiment to see what coverage a given combination produces.
+VA Benefits Calculator is a command-line program that allows the user to estimate the extent of their VA coverage or experiment to see what coverage a given combination produces.

+---

+### Disclaimer

+The VA Benefits Calculator is not affiliated with the U.S. Department of Veterans Affairs and is intended for **educational purposes only**.
+Any estimate displayed is unofficial and should not be construed as an official result.

+---

 ## How to Use